-As in G1 / 84, there was the question of the legality of the owner's opposition to his own patent.
-This question arose because the Grand Chamber had considered in decision G9 / 91 that its analysis on the basis of the opposition proceedings was wrong in decision G1 / 84 (see point 2 of the reasons):
+As in decision G1 / 84, the question arose of the legality of the owner's opposition against his own patent.
+This question arose because the Grand Chamber considered in decision G9 / 91 that its analysis on the basis of the opposition proceedings was wrong in decision G1 / 84 (see point 2 of the reasons):

-In any event, the Enlarged Board of Appeal, as currently constituted, considers that post-grant opposition proceedings under the EPC must in principle to be considered as a contentious procedure between parties normally defending opposing interestsand to which fair treatment must be accorded.
+In any event, the Enlarged Board of Appeal, in its current composition, considers that the post-grant opposition procedure provided for by the EPC must in principle to be considered as a contentious procedure between parties normally defending opposing interestsand to which fair treatment must be accorded.